paypal/squbs/docs/testing.md

 class SampleSpec extends CustomTestKit(SampleSpec.config) with FlatSpecLike with Matchers {

-  it should "set akka log level to the value defined in config" in {
+  it should "set pekko log level to the value defined in config" in {
-    system.settings.config.getString("akka.loglevel") shouldEqual "DEBUG"
+    system.settings.config.getString("pekko.loglevel") shouldEqual "DEBUG"
   }
 }
 ```